jordanhill-NMTAFE/AISS-ICTSS00120/1 Learning Materials/Week 6/slides.md

   - Maintain clear audit trails and model interpretability.

 - **Continuous Monitoring and Updating**:
   - Regularly update models to ensure relevance.

 ---

-## Useful Datasets for Automation

-- **Characteristics of Valuable Datasets**:
-  - High-volume and high-quality data
-  - Diverse and representative samples
-  - Availability of metadata

-**Activities**:
-- Identify existing datasets or potential data sources.
-- Assess their suitability for machine learning tasks.

----

-## In-Class Activity: Group Discussion
+## In-Class Activity: Group Peer-Review

-1. Form small groups and select a business domain.
-2. Identify potential ML opportunities within that domain.
+1. With the person next to you.
+2. Share the problem you have identified.
+(Part 1 of assessment 1.)
-3. Discuss potential datasets and their characteristics.
+3. Discuss potential datasets that might exist and identify possible target attributes.
-4. Evaluate the pros and cons of implementing ML solutions.

-**Outcomes**: Prepare a brief presentation summarizing your findings.
+4. What challenges might present themselves in obtaining data?

 ---